 Photo by Tomasz Stasiuk

-Enter Dr Doug McGuff
+Enter Dr. Doug McGuff

-When I first read about High Intensity Training years ago, I was highly skeptical and never tried it.
+When I first read about High-Intensity Training years ago, I was highly skeptical and never tried it.
 It was Dr. McGuff’s book Body By Science that convinced me to give it a try.
 His Big 5 workout routine involves doing 1 set to failure on five machine exercises.
 The movements are controlled and slow.

 - He details how sequentially recruiting and fatiguing the different muscle fibers increases strength.
 The book makes a strong case that not going to failure actually limits the muscle fiber activation.

 - He addresses the neurological argument by explaining there is a difference between strength training and skill training.
-Skills being what you use your strength for, be it rock climbing, hockey or whatever.
+Skills being what you use your strength for, be it rock climbing, hockey, or whatever.
 He writes that science shows that total muscular failure is optimal for strength training and that the neural pathways for success should be achieving during skill training.

-Body by Science made such a strong case for High Intensity Training that I came to the conclusion to give it a try.
+Body by Science made such a strong case for High-Intensity Training that I came to the conclusion to give it a try.

 Enter Greg Anderson

-When I visited Ideal Exercise, a High Intensity gym in North Seattle, I brought up this question to Greg Anderson.
+When I visited Ideal Exercise, a High-Intensity gym in North Seattle, I brought up this question to Greg Anderson.
 He said something I’ll never forget.

 If you aren’t training to failure are you training to quit?

 It really is an interesting way to look at the flip side of Pavel and De Vany’s neurological argument.
-At that moment when things are getting hard, do you end the workout (quit) in a success mode or you power through and recruit more muscle until total failure is achieved?
-Does the brain recognize quitting as success and maximum effort as failure?
+At that moment when things are getting hard, do you end the workout (quit) in a success mode, or you power through and recruit more muscle until total failure is achieved?
+Does the brain recognize quitting as success and maximum effort as a failure?